PROTECT ASSETS WITH AN PRENUPTIAL OR POSTNUPTIAL AGREEMENT

 Terms of a post-nuptial agreement

 Married couples who have decided to create post-nuptial agreements are considered fiduciaries of each other, and they are therefore required by law to provide each other with full disclosure of all information and issues pertaining to the drafting of the post-nuptial agreement.
 The terms that can be settled by a post-nuptial agreement are similar to the ones included in a prenuptial agreement.
+A post-nuptial agreement must include adequate consideration for the agreement.
+An experienced attorney is needed to ensure the consideration is present, and that all of the necessary elements of the post-nuptial agreement are met.

 Challenging and enforcing prenuptial and post-nuptial agreements